alex-schutz/detMCVI/readme.md

 ## Issues
 - Upper/lower bound updates should be done by averaging child bounds, not recalculating
-- For large belief spaces, the pdf should be sampled instead of explicitly iterated through
 - Simulation depth paramater might not need to exist, see how this was done originally

 ## Optimisations